kcaran/sass-inline-svg-utf8/README.md

     <path fill="#000000" […] />

-So to create three instances of the same SVG source file:
+So to create three instances of the same SVG source file in your CSS:

     .red-arrow {
       background-image: inline-svg('./images/arrow.svg', { fillcolor: 'red'});